-Mike McMenamin is a member of the Manager and also owns an indirect, substantial equity interest in Brewpubs and a direct, substantial equity interest in McMenamins.
-Mike's involvement in the Company and the Project is likely to provide substantial value to both.
-However, the Company is dependent on the Manager, Brewpubs and McMenamins and the interconnected relationships of the parties could create conflicts of interest in relation to decisions the Manager makes with respect to the Company.
-In addition, once the Project is completed, the Company will lease the Property to Brewpubs, which is owned and operated by the same individuals who own and operate Manager.
+Mike McMenamin is a member of the Manager DAP and also owns an indirect, substantial equity interest in Brewpubs Master Tenant and a direct, substantial equity interest in McMenamins.

+Mike McMenamins, Inc. will be admitted as a member of DAP.
+DAP may add additional members without the consent of the Company.
+The McMenamins Manager is owned and operated by some of the same individuals who own and operate DAP.
+McMenamin's Brew Pubs, Inc. will manage the McMenamins Manager.
+Mike McMenamin's involvement in the Company and the Project is likely to provide substantial value to both.
+However, the Company is dependent on DAP, Master Tenant, the McMenamins Manager, Brewpubs and McMenamins and the interconnected relationships of the parties could create conflicts of interest in relation to decisions the Manager DAP makes with respect to the Company.
+In addition, once the Project is completed, the Company will lease the Property to Brewpubs Master Tenant, which is owned and operated by the same individuals who own and operate Manager.

-The City of Tacoma recently awarded McMenamins the exclusive right to negotiate a lease agreement for a redevelopment project involving Tacoma's historic Old City Hall, which is across the street from the Property.
-As noted in "The Project" section above, the Company and McMenamins plan to work together to ensure the Project and the Old City Hall project are complementary but, given the similar amenities and proximity of the Property and Old City Hall, the interests of the companies that own those two projects could diverge.
+The City of Tacoma recently previously awarded McMenamins the exclusive right to negotiate a lease agreement for a redevelopment project involving Tacoma's historic Old City Hall, which is across the street from the Property.
+As Recently, both parties agreed it was in Tacoma's interest to seek interest from other developers for Old City Hall; however the property currently remains available for development.
+If McMenamins negotiates a lease with the City of Tacoma in the future, and moves forward with development of Old City Hall, as noted in "The Project" section above, the Company and McMenamins plan to work together to ensure the Project and the Old City Hall project are complementary but, given the similar amenities and proximity of the Property and Old City Hall, the interests of the companies that own those two projects could diverge.